Counterculture

 Did you Know?

 The counterculture had been brewing for quite a while when American academic Theodore Roszak published "The Making of a Counter Culture" in 1969.
-He gave name to the generation of Vietnam War protestors and student dropouts who all seemed to be rejecting established society.
+He gave name to the generation of Vietnam War protesters and student dropouts who seemed to be rejecting established society.
 The counterculture of hippies hit its peak in the 1969 "Summer of Love" in San Francisco.